keskival/king-algorithm-manifesto/README.md

 Since we want the LLM to consider its observations and actions, we should designate them with short words, but postfix them with some standard text like "what would I do next?" or similar, to give the LLM several tokens to consider the implications.

 The agent and the environment need to be somehow archetypal to give the LLM a lot of learned intelligence that it has derived from training materials.
-This means that maybe for example children's games or common human situations like work interviews should be good topics, and the agent could be the "young Einstein" or something like that.
+This means that maybe for example children's games or common human situations like work interviews or dating should be good topics, and the agent could be the "young Einstein" or something like that.
 The more cheesy and stereotypical, the better, because this makes the episodes span the space well known by the LLM.

 Spatial and mechanical domains are very foreign to LLMs for obvious reasons, while human interactions are their specialty.
 We should try to formulate the learning scenario in a way that allows exploration and learning in a psychological space rather than spatially.
 Hence, interview situations might be a promising topic to explore.

+## Dating as a Learning Challenge

+So, exploring dating as a scenario for a bit:
+- The goal of an agent is to efficiently find out compatibility while trying to give the best possible impression of oneself.
+This is symmetric between both agents, however, while the agents know their own internal state, they don't know the internal state of the other.
+So in practice we would need to designate one of the agents as a mystery, whose state isn't described in the prompt, to be discovered by the agent progressively.
+- The scenario unfolds naturally as a discourse, but it is a bit difficult to describe the space of observations and actions.
+- We could procedurally create alternative observations by choosing various answers to questions made by the agent, and choosing different alternative questions by the counterpart to the agent, where the generated responses become actions by the agent.
+- The answers should have complex implications, so maybe not make it about being a "dog person or a cat person", but more like deeper things like politics, goals in life, religion, health, work, family.

 ## Citing